Al Murray: Other work

+Murray played in the Hampshire-located folk rock band Bemis.

 In 2013, Murray guest-starred in series 5 of children's show Horrible Histories.

 Murray presented Al Murray's Road to Berlin on the Discovery Channel.
 This was a series about the last phase of the Second World War, taking him from the beaches of Normandy, through Arnhem and up the Rhine, ending in Berlin.
 He drove around in a restored Willys jeep, and interviewed survivors from both sides of the war.
 In the episode about Operation Market Garden he parachuted, together with veterans, from an aircraft, to commemorate the battle.

 Murray starred in Al Murray's Multiple Personality Disorder, a sketch show, which aired in early 2009.
 In late 2010, Murray made a documentary on German culture for BBC Four Al Murray's German Adventure in which he presented a different side of the German nation from the one portrayed by "The Pub Landlord" character.

 Murray invented his own potato crisps – branded "Steak and Al Pie" – as entered in a "crisp competition" hosted by Gary Lineker, used to raise money for Comic Relief.
 The other flavours were "Jimmy Con Carne" (Jimmy Carr), "Stephen Fry-Up" (Stephen Fry) and "Frank Roast Dinner" (Frank Skinner).
-The winner was Stephen Fry-up at 27%, with Al's in 2nd with 25%.
-The other two got 24% each.
+The winner was Stephen Fry-up at 27%, with Al's in second place with 25%.
+The other two gained 24% each.

 In April 2016, Murray played Nick Bottom in Shakespeare Live, a celebration of 400 years of Shakespeare, opposite Judi Dench as Titania.
 In 2018 he starred in pantomime at the New Wimbledon Theatre, as Jack's brother Al, in Jack and the Beanstalk, winning 'Best Newcomer' for this role, at the Great British Pantomime Awards in April 2018.
 In 2016, Murray appeared in Taskmaster series 3.
 He finished third overall.